International Student Orientation Answers for newly admitted students related to International Student Orientation and arriving at W&L.

 4. What is the meal plan like at Washington and Lee University?

 First year students are automatically enrolled in the continuous dining plan and will be billed accordingly.
-The continuous dining plan allows you to have 28 buffet-style meals per week on campus.
+The continuous dining plan allows you to have 24 buffet-style meals per week on campus.
+Visit Campus Dining Venues and Menus to check out dining venues and menus and meal plan to check out dining restrictions for first-year students.
 Vegetarian, vegan, and gluten-free meal options are available.
 Visiting and exchange students will have an option to purchase a meal plan from several options after arrival.
 If you have special dietary needs (e.g. halal, kosher, etc.), please contact Hunter Swanson.

 5. How do I get billed?

-By mid-July bills for your first semester tuition, room, health insurance, and meal plan costs should be sent to you by email.
-In August, you will likely be billed for your medical insurance and in September, you will receive a bill for books and course fees (applies to some classes).
+Bills for your first semester tuition, room, health insurance, and meal plan costs should be sent to you by email.
+In August, you will likely be billed for your medical insurance.
+In September, you will receive a bill for course fees (applies to some classes) and for books if you elected to charge those to your student account.
 Any financial aid will be credited at that time.
 Please make sure you have learned how to access the General Payments System, so that you can access your student account, view bills, and make payments.
 You should receive an email inviting you to create an account in late June.
 Due to privacy laws in the US, only YOU will have access to your student account information.
 If your family members will be paying the bills, you will need to grant permission for them to access the system.
 The Business Office can assist you with billing related questions.